StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 #### State and explain if it is crystalline, liquid or gas and explain

 0K, 2.5K, 5K, 10K, 15K, 20K, 25K:
 Crystalline solid.
-The atoms are aligned and the whole block is commonly of a relatively low volume.
-And atom distribution shown in RDF is quite concentrated.
-With the increasing of temperature the RDF gets less shaper.
+Atoms are aligned, and the overall block volume is relatively low.
+The atom distribution observed in the RDF is quite concentrated.
+As the temperature increases, the RDF becomes less sharp.

 30K, 35K, 40K:
-The main body of the block is still a solid cluster.
-However, a few atoms has flew away.
-Probably it means that a little bit liquid has formed.
+The main body of the block remains a solid cluster.
+However, a few atoms have moved away, possibly indicating the formation of a small amount of liquid.

 45K, 50K:
-I think it is liquid.
-The atoms are almost fully and randomly located far away from the initial positions.
-The scope is about ±2000 angstrom in both x and y directions.
+This phase appears to be liquid.
+Atoms are nearly fully and randomly dispersed far from their initial positions, spanning approximately ±2000 angstroms in both the x and y directions.

 55K & 65K:
-Probably both gas or liquid exist.
-Most of atoms are in ±1500 angstrom however a few reached 3000 or farther.
+Both gas and liquid phases may be present.
+Most atoms are within ±1500 angstroms, but a few have reached 3000 or farther.

 60K:
-I think this plot of structure is not fully relaxed… So I just treated as a outlier which should be ignored.
+The structure in this plot may not be fully relaxed, so it is treated as an outlier and should be disregarded.

 70K, 75K or above:
 The structure should be gaseous.
-These plots shows that in the range of ±2000 angstrom, it seems likely uniform located, although at several temperatures the structures may be not fully relaxed since the out-from-loop condition and randomness of optimisation function along timesteps.
+These plots indicate that within a range of ±2000 angstroms, atoms appear to be uniformly distributed.
+However, at certain temperatures, the structures may not be fully relaxed due to the termination conditions of the loop and the randomness of the optimization function across timesteps.

 #### Temperature